 This year the Virtual Scholars program will provide 100 scholarships to Nebraska high schools for students to take courses from the University of Nebraska High School (UNHS) for free.
 Formerly known as the Independent Study High School, the University of Nebraska High School is a university-wide initiative that, in line with the goals of the state’s P-16 Initiative, is expanding access to education to more students who face barriers with traditional paths to degrees.
 The high school is especially focused on supplementing the education of Nebraska students by providing STEM, Advanced Placement, foreign language and other courses not offered at their schools.

-Schools must apply on behalf of their students in order to be considered for the scholarships.
-Applications are available and will be accepted until Sept.
-13, with recipients announced in early October.
+Schools must apply on behalf of their students in order to be considered for the scholarships, with recipients announced in early October.
 While the program is open to all Nebraska schools, it is especially focused on expanding opportunities for students in rural schools.
 The University of Nebraska High School’s full catalog of more than 100 core, elective and Advanced Placement courses will be made available.

 Milliken said he hopes the scholarships will provide the catalyst for more discussions between the university and school administrators about the needs of Nebraska schools and how online education might meet those needs.
 In turn, those discussions should yield valuable insight for the university, schools and policymakers, Milliken said.